 Skip to Content

-Sonoma County Wildfire Adapted Program
+Sonoma County Wildfire Adapted Project

 Services Include:

-• Community workshopts and outreach
+• Community workshops and outreach

-• Optional Home Wildfire Risk (structure) assessment
+• Optional Home Wildfire Risk Assessment (structure-hardening)

-• Personalized action report & rebate pre-qualification
+• Personalized recommendation report

 Project Map